-We work with families, value their views and endeavour to keep them informed of the Learning for Life curriculum and RSE provision.
+We work with families, value their views and endeavour to keep them informed of the LIFE curriculum and RSE provision.
 The policy is published on the school website.
 Parents are given information about the programme prior to its delivery via the school website.
+Schools have a duty of care to share RSE materials with parents when asked to.
+The RSE topics covered in the LIFE curriculum can be seen in the LIFE curriculum overviews on the school website.
+Parents/carers can also contact the school and request access to any RSE materials being delivered to the child in their care.

-All parents/ carers have the legal right to withdraw their child from the Sex Education component of the RSE programme within Learning 4 Life lessons (not the Relationships of Health Education or Sex Education lessons in the science National Curriculum).
+All parents/ carers have the legal right to withdraw their child from the Sex Education component of the RSE programme within LIFE lessons (not the Relationships of Health Education or Sex Education lessons in the science National Curriculum).